loliplayz22/jeopardy_lab/README.md

 -Kimberly

-Finished JSON file which contains three levels, two category of questions and set the input option as a, b, c, d.
+Finished JSON file which contains three levels, easy, hard and medium.
+Includes two category of questions, animals and scince.
+I set the input option as a, b, c, d.
 Tomorrow I will work with Loli to make sure that the JSON file can be successfully imported and incorporated with the program .py